Help prevent fraud on your account and identity theft with our tips on detection, prevention and resolution.

 - Never provide account information to anyone, unless you have initiated the call or transaction.

-- Notify the Contact Center or your local branch or if you plan to travel and use your credit cards, particularly when travel is overseas and.
+- Notify the Credit Union if you plan to travel and use your credit cards, particularly when travel is overseas.

 Safe use of ATMs